 The European Month of photography Festival in Luxembourg (emoplux) is a major international festival dedicated to photography and visual culture.
-Initiated in 2006 by Café-Crème asbl in partnership with the leading photo institutions in Paris, Berlin and Vienna, and thanks to the participation of near all art institutions of the country the Festival is committed to offering a diversified and international platform for the exchange of ideas, artistic expression and engagement with photography in all its forms.
+Initiated in 2006 by Café-Crème asbl in partnership with the leading photo institutions in Paris, Berlin and Vienna, and thanks to the participation of near all art institutions in Luxembourg, the Festival is able to offer a diversified and international platform for the exchange of ideas, artistic expression and engagement with photography in all its forms.

 The Festival brings together emerging as well as established artists and photographers mainly from Europe with the aim to reflect the diversity of photography of our time.

 Emoplux 2023 (Rethinking Identity) take place in May and June in about 20 locations across the country, mainly in the capital but also in Clervaux, Dudelange, Ettelbrück and the neighbouring city of Trier (Germany).
 Main events of the 9th edition of the festival took place on May 10th to the 13th, it’s the Emop Days with the lineup of major openings, including an open to the public portfolio review, the Emop Arend award ceremony, and opportunities to meet with the artists.

 The theme of “Rethinking Identity” has been chosen by the curators of this 9th edition of EMOP 2023 as a continuation of the “Rethinking…” trilogy, which began with “Rethinking Nature” in 2021.
 This edition of the trilogy will focus on the role of photography in reflecting on the issues surrounding the construction and deconstruction of identities, particularly as portrayed by social media.
 Gender issues will also be explored alongside broader perspectives on political, cultural, and social identities.

 emop award by arendt

-Since 2012 the Luxembourg based law firm Arendt & Medernach with offices in Dubai, Hong Kong, London, Moscow and New York, has been lending its support to our association.
-They’ve made a significant impact in promoting an appreciation for photography and contemporary art in general.
+Since 2012, the Luxembourg-based law firm Arendt & Medernach, with offices in Hong Kong, London and New York, has been lending its support to our association.
+They’ve made a significant impact in promoting an appreciation for photography and contemporary art as a whole.

-Every second year, the law firm Arendt & Medernach awards a visual artist who is part of the common exhibitions curated by the Emop network throughout Europe.
+The law firm Arendt & Medernach rewards every two years a visual artist who is part of the joint exhibitions that the EMOP network manages across Europe